w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 Check out <a href="/Items/Fishing#Tools" target="_blank">all the possible tools here</a>.

 ## Baits {: #Baits}
-The bait pages in the guide book will tell you the description for the bait as well as give you stats for when you've used the bait, and tells you how many you own.
+The <a href="/Items/Fishing#Baits" target="_blank">bait</a> pages in the guide book will tell you the description for the bait as well as give you stats for when you've used the bait, and tells you how many you own.

 <br>